Agascoss/alx-low_level_programming/0x0A-argc_argv/README.md

 4. To infinity and beyond (add positive number)

-5. Minimal Number of Coins for Change
+5. Minimal Number of Coins for Change (prints the minimum number of coins to make change for an amount of money)

 ###Resource links
 https://publications.gbdirect.co.uk//c_book/chapter10/arguments_to_main.html